tberendes/gpmgv/README.md

 # gpmgv
-GPM Validation Network
+GPM Ground Validation Network

-This repository contains the source code for the GPM Validation Network (VN).
-The GPM VN performs geometric volume matching of GPM satellite data with ground radar data.
+This repository contains the source code for the GPM Ground Validation Network (VN).
+The VN performs geometric volume matching of GPM satellite data with ground radar data.

 gvoper - Operational scripts and idl programs to run the VN